Alkhateb/steemit-holmes/README.md

 STEEMIT Holmes
 ======

-Hallo, gestatten, Holmes,
-STEEMIT Holmes.
+Hello, Holmes, STEEMIT Holmes.

 ![STEEMIT Holmes](bin/images/jediholmshenwatson2_mini.png)

-ich bin dein persönlicher Helfer und Aufklärer in der STEEM Blockchain.
-Ich weis **viel** und möchte noch mehr wissen und auf das **viel** habe ich noch mehr Antworten.
-Die Blockchain vergisst nie aber sie verschleiert.

-Daher helfe ich dir die Nadel im STEEM Haufen zu finden.
-Keine Frage ist mir zu kompliziert.

-Was wird benötigt:
+I'm your personal assistant and scout in the STEEM Blockchain.
+I know **much** and I want to know more and I have even more answers to **much**.
+The Blockchain never forgets but it obscures.

+So I'm helping you find the needle in the STEEM pile.
+No question is too complicated for me.

+What is needed:
 ------

-- Zugang zu einer [S2DB]() Instanz mit default Einstellungen
+- Access to a [S2DB]() instance with default settings
 - Webserver (Apache / NGINX / etc)
 - PHP
 - Git (optional)